 New sex abuse lawsuits filed against Boy Scouts in New York

-One suit also seeks the release of the organization's internal records on abuse.
+One of the new suits against the Boy Scouts also seeks the release of internal Boy Scout records on abuse.

-Nearly 500 abuse lawsuits have been filed in New York since a one-year window opened last week for cases that had been barred under the state's old statute of limitations.
+"We don't know who those offenders are.
+We don't know where they're living," said attorney Jeff Anderson, whose firm is one of two involved in the cases.
+"Until the Child Victims Act passed here in New York there was no hope that action could be taken."

 The Scouts did not immediately comment on the new suits, but in a statement earlier this month said the organization is outraged by the allegations of abuse and apologizes to anyone who was harmed.